Kelvinskell/CloudApp/README.md

 This tier also is also the only tier that can directly access the database - which resides in the Data tier.
 ### Technical Design
-- The **Step Function** calls an "auth" **Lambda Function** to process the credentials passed to it by the Presentation tier.
-  - The **Step Function** uses a Choice state to detr
+- The **Step Function** begins a workflow in a Choice State:
    - A "config" **Lambda Function** will check the  "config" **SQS Queue** for any new messages.
-      - If present, the function updates the "config" database with the latest configuration instructions.
+      - If present, the function updates the "config" Table in the Database with the latest configuration instructions.
+      - If not present,
     - The **Step Function** exits.
-  - This phase also implements a **lambda Function** that will be executed when the "Stop-instance" button in the Admin page is clicked.
+  - This phase also implements a "stop-ec2" **Lambda Function** that will be executed when the "Stop-instance" button in the Admin page is clicked.
     - This function will abruptly shutdown the specified EC2 instance.
+  - This phase also implements an "auth" **Lambda Function** which is used by **Amazon Cognito** to perform post authentication steps.

  ## Logic Tier - Phase 2
  This is the second part of the logic tier and implements the core functionalities of this application.